.. and the People who made them possible

 Although he did not manage all this alone (see Bomba, Bletchley Park, Bombe, Colossus), Turing was highly influential in the development of theoretical computer science, providing a formalisation of the concepts of algorithm and computation with the Turing Machine, which can be considered a model of a general-purpose computer.
 Turing is widely considered to be the father of theoretical computer science and artificial intelligence.
 Despite these accomplishments, he was never fully recognised in his home country during his lifetime, due to his homosexuality, which was then a crime in the UK.

 Sadly, in actions which must have been devastating to him, Alan was prosecuted in 1952 for homosexual acts; the Labouchere Amendment had mandated that “gross indecency” was a criminal offence in the UK.
 He accepted chemical castration ‘treatment’, with DES, as an alternative to prison.
-Turing died in 1954, 16 days before his 42nd birthday, from cyanide poisoning.
+Alan Turing died in 1954, 16 days before his 42nd birthday, from cyanide poisoning.
 An inquest determined his death as a suicide, but it has been noted that the known evidence is also consistent with accidental poisoning.

 John von Neumann (1903 – 1957)